mlcommons/algorithmic-efficiency/RULES.md

 - Submitters are not allowed to reorder the schedule of operations, such as using `CUDA` streams to parallelize GPU kernels.
 - Submitters are not allowed to introduce new compiler optimizations, such as modifying `XLA` to perform more or less kernel fusion.
 - Submitters are not allowed to have a load-balancing algorithm to vary the amount of work performed on the CPU, GPU, OS subsystems, or compute units such as Tensor cores.
+- In general, submissions can make clever, judicious, and efficient use of public APIs in `JAX` and/or `PyTorch` but should not be trying to optimize the internals of primitive operations and standard dependencies.

 </details>

 ##### Software Dependencies

 We require submissions to use specific versions of `PyTorch`/`JAX` as well as additional dependencies in order to facilitate fair comparisons.
-Submitters must build on top of these provided software packages, which might be provided as a docker container.
+Submitters must build on top of these provided software packages, which might be provided as a `Docker` container.
 Additional dependencies can be added as long as they include a comment describing what was added and why.
 Submitters are free to add dependencies that support new algorithmic and mathematical ideas but they should not circumvent the intention of the benchmark to measure training speedups due to new training methods.
 For example, software engineering techniques that lead to faster implementations of existing software, e.g. using newer versions of `PyTorch` or `JAX`, are not allowed and these are described in more detail in the [Disallowed submissions](#disallowed-submissions) Section.
 In case of doubts, these additional dependencies will be judged by the spirit jury.

 ### Tuning